 If this is a subject that interests you and you have an hour to spare, we highly recommend watching this informative YouTube video, in which content creator NileRed documents his efforts to create purple gold by following Professor Loh’s original alloy formulas.

 After many attempts, NileRed successfully completed his mission to make purple gold, and cast and polished it into a beautiful ring.
-Since solid purple gold rings can’t be bought in stores or online, this is a truly unique creation.
+Since solid purple gold ring bands can’t be bought in stores or online, this is a truly unique creation.

 We’re not sure how long this ring will survive the rigors of actually being worn – but there’s no denying that it looks absolutely stunning!

-Thanks for reading and we hope you found this information of value.
-If you’d like to learn about another rare gold color, then check out our page on black gold.
+Thanks for reading and we hope you found these facts about purple gold interesting.
+If you’d like to learn about another rare gold color, then check out our page on blue gold.